acc-mu3n/NIM-Bootcamp/README.md

 # NIM Bootcamp
-Welcome to the NVIDIA NIM  Bootcamp!
-This hands-on learning experience is designed to empower developers with practical skills in building production-ready Generative AI applications using NVIDIA NIM™.
+Welcome to the NVIDIA® NIM™ Bootcamp!
+This hands-on learning experience is designed to empower developers with practical skills in building production-ready Generative AI applications using NVIDIA® NIM™.
 Through this bootcamp, the attendees dive into real-world application of building a Retrieval Augmented Generation (RAG) in both cloud-based and local deployment scenarios.
 The comprehensive labs will guide you through:

 * Setting up and operationalising NIM Docker containers